Retail executives are facing a major dilemma. With brick-and-mortar sales declining, how do they adapt and remain profitable?

 On paper, the appeal of brick-and-mortar shopping is still quite obvious: the elegant displays, the ease of returns, the individualized attention or the serendipity of discovering an in-store sale.

 But with consumer browsing now happening on the internet, retailers struggle to recreate that same tactile, immersive, “sticky” brand experience at home.

 Most retailers settled for “good enough” e-commerce strategies because it was believed that physical stores would continue to serve as the gold standard for brands, but now companies are finding it hard to count on store loyalty alone to keep customers shopping online.

 Most have tackled this challenge with a barrage of deals, discounts, flash sales, and loyalty programs designed to attract those critical online clicks, but those retailers that think the hard work is done when the customer checks out online are missing a critical opportunity to expand the store brand experience into the home.

-Custom printed packaging, personalized messages, in-box promotions, effort-free return processes, and unexpected surprises such as specially designed Bubble Wrap can maintain brand fans who receive most of their purchases at home.
+Custom printed packaging, personalized messages, in-box promotions, effort-free return processes, and unexpected surprises can maintain brand fans who receive most of their purchases at home.
 Even better?
 They’ll tell others.
 Forty percent of consumers say that they’d share a unique packaging experience on social media.